The American Civil War

 Scholastic Encyclopedia of the Civil War by Catherine Clinton.
 1999.

-Go here to test your knowledge with a Civil War crossword puzzle.
+Go here to test your knowledge with a Civil War crossword puzzle or word search.

 Back to Civil War for Kids